The Beurling and Malliavin Theorem in Several Dimensions: Introduction

 Several remarks are in order.
 First, notice that the bigger the parameter $\gamma$ is, the harder it is to prove Theorem~\ref{nonradial}.
-Second, the multidimensional generalization of the First BM Theorem that has been recently proved by A. Cohen in~\cite{coh2}, corresponds in what concerns the integrability of $\log(1/\omega)$ to a particular case of Theorem~\ref{nonradial} when $\gamma=1$.
-Moreover, our regularity assumption on $\log(1/\omega)$ is less restrictive than that in~\cite{coh2}.
+Second, the multidimensional generalization of the First BM Theorem that has been recently proved by A. Cohen in~\cite{coh2} requires bounds on three derivatives of the function $\log(1/\omega)$, so our regularity assumption on $\log(1/\omega)$ is less restrictive than that in~\cite{coh2}.
 Third, it is not difficult to prove that in the case when $2\leqslant d$, the bound $\gamma< d+1$ is sharp within the framework of the weighted Lebesgue spaces $L^1(\mathbb R^d, (1+|x|)^{-\gamma}dx)$.